This information was updated 1/6/2023

 A recount is required when the "difference between the highest number of votes cast in that election contest and the next highest number of votes cast in that election contest is less than or equal to one-half of one percent of the highest vote cast in that election contest."
 C.R.S.
 1-10.5-101(1)(b).

 The rules for initiating a recount are the same for candidates, political parties and designated representatives of ballot measures.
+The request must be in writing and notarized.
 C.R.S.
-1-10.5-106 (1).
+1-10.5-106.

-Recounts for issues and questions in Colorado are not requested by voters at large, but only by those who either originally served as designated representatives when the petition for the question or issue was circulated or are “the agent of an issue committee that is required to report contributions” and supported or opposed the question or issue.
+Recounts for ballot issues and questions in Colorado cannot be requested by voters at large, but only by those who either originally served as designated representatives when the petition for the question or issue was circulated or are “the agent of an issue committee that is required to report contributions” and supported or opposed the question or issue.
 C.R.S.
 1-10.5-106 and C.R.S.
 1-40-113.
 Such representatives and agents qualify as “interested parties” and may request recounts in accordance with the rules set out for candidate-initiated recounts.
+C.R.S.
+1-10.5-106

 Initiator pays deposit or bond before recount